 Your bank may also offer a security token, which will increase your security to 2-factors authentication.
 With your PIN and security token (2-factors), you will then be able to do third party transfers and change foreign currencies with your internet banking platform.
 With your security token, the GTB Internet Banking platform empowers you to do more transactions.

 Some banks will use One-Time-Password, instead of security token on their internet banking platform.
-If your bank uses One-Time-Password on their internet banking platform, a password will be sent to your mobile number via SMS to authorise certain transactions.
-You will then have to enter the one time password into the internet banking platform to authorise that particular transaction.
+If your bank uses One-Time-Password on their banking platform, a password will be sent to your mobile number via SMS to authorise certain transactions.
+You will then have to enter the one time password into the platform to authorise that particular transaction.

 With a GTB security token, you can transfer from your account to other GTB accounts and accounts belonging to other banks.
 You can sales foreign currency in your DOM account and have them transferred to your Naira denominated accounts using the GTB internet banking token.